inosven/Projects-of-100-Days-of-Code-Python-2023-/README.md

 This is just the first step, so let's mark it down and see where the journey leads.

 ## Learning from others
-If you are interested in communicating with me and other self-learners, please do not hesitate to reach out to me at [my email address]<quans1991@gmail.com>.
+If you are interested in communicating with me and other self-learners, please do not hesitate to reach out to me at <quans1991@gmail.com>.
 Let's learn together and grow our knowledge!